The extraordinary boundary transition in the 3d O(N) model via conformal bootstrap: Results

 We now ask the following question: what is the minimal set of assumptions needed to prove that $\alpha(N = 4) > 0$ using bootstrap?
 Notice that the uncertainties in $\Delta_\phi$ and $\Delta_\epsilon$ are much larger for O$(4)$ than for the O$(2)$ and O$(3)$ models.
 We approach this problem with two independent perspectives.
 For the first, we extend our analysis with the set $\Sigma_2[\Delta_{\mathrm{min}}]$ to allow for a variable $\Delta_\mathrm{min}$.
 Numerically, this approach boils down to finding the minimum $\Delta_\mathrm{min}$ in the assumption set $\Sigma_2[\Delta_\mathrm{min}]$ for which the lower bound on $\alpha$ is positive.
 Searching in steps of 0.1, the lowest value of $\Delta_\textup{min}$ that we found for which $\alpha(N = 4)$ is positive across the region of possible input parameters is $\Delta_\textup{min} = 3.80$.

-In fact, the value $\Delta_\textup{min} = 3.80$ is curiously close to various estimates for the dimension of the first irrelevant O$(N)$ singlet, $\Delta_{\epsilon'}$.\footnote{Table VII in ref.~\cite{De_Polsi:2020} compiles this data.
+In fact, the value $\Delta_\textup{min} = 3.80$ is curiously close to various estimates for the dimension of the first irrelevant O$(N)$ singlet, $\Delta_{\epsilon'}$.\footnote{Table VII in Ref.~\cite{De_Polsi:2020} compiles this data.
 As far as we know, no conformal bootstrap results with rigorous errors exist.
-Ref. \cite{CastedoEcheverri:2016fxt} estimates 3.817(30) using the bootstrap.
-Monte Carlo gives 3.765 and derivative expansion gives 3.761(12).} We note that there is no reason why $\alpha$ should saturate the lower bound of our bootstrap results (for instance, saturation occurs neither when $N \to \infty$ nor for the $N = 2, 3$ Monte Carlo results).
+Ref.~\cite{CastedoEcheverri:2016fxt} estimates 3.817(30) using the bootstrap.
+Older Monte Carlo gives 3.765~\cite{Hasenbusch_2001} and very recent Monte Carlo gives 3.755(5)~\cite{Hasenbusch2021}.
+Derivative expansion gives 3.761(12)~\cite{De_Polsi:2020}.} We note that there is no reason why $\alpha$ should saturate the lower bound of our bootstrap results (for instance, saturation occurs neither when $N \to \infty$ nor for the $N = 2, 3$ Monte Carlo results).
 As we have previously discussed, the truncated bootstrap approach gives $N_c$ closer to $5$.

 In a complementary perspective, we scan over $\mu_\sigma$ in the interval allowed by our previous bounds with $\Sigma_2[\Delta_{\mathrm{min}} = 3]$ \eqref{eq:bulkSpectrumWithEps} to find better bounds on $\mu_{\textup{t}}$.
 In other words, we do not require a large gap after $\Delta_\epsilon$ in the bulk spectrum.
 The lower bound on $\alpha$ turns out to be a monotonic function of $\mu_\sigma$ (figure \ref{fig:OPEscan}), and we search for the \emph{minimal} value of $\mu_\sigma$ for which $\alpha(4) > 0$.
 We obtain $\alpha(4) > 0$ if